CryDotCom/Frames2Vid/README.md

 # Info

-This repository contains a Python script that uses `ffmpeg.exe` to create videos from frame sequences.

-This project includes `ffmpeg.exe` for creating videos from frame sequences.
+This project includes `ffmpeg.exe` for creating videos from frame sequences using a Python script.
 FFmpeg is licensed under the LGPL/GPL.

 The `ffmpeg.exe` binary was obtained from [FFmpeg official downloads](https://ffmpeg.org/download.html).

 For more details on FFmpeg's license, please refer to the [LICENSE-FFmpeg](LICENSE-FFmpeg) file or visit the [FFmpeg legal page](https://ffmpeg.org/legal.html).

 You can download the source code for FFmpeg from their [official source](https://ffmpeg.org/download.html).

+This script was made with the Help of AI.